sobolevn/git-secret/man/man1/git-secret-remove.1.md

 ## DESCRIPTION
 `git-secret-remove` - deletes files from `.gitsecret/paths/mapping.cfg`.

-This stops these files from being tracked by `git-secret` and therefore they won't be encrypted or decrypted in the future.
+This stops these files from being tracked by `git-secret`, and from being encrypted or decrypted.

 There's also a -c option to delete existing encrypted versions of the files provided.

 Unlike `add`, which automatically add pathnames to `.gitignore`,